vladblag/first_dev_WP_intensive/README.md

-Еhis code was developed while performing a training task
+This code was developed while performing a training task